pinshuai/pyflotran-bitbucket/documentation/intro.rst

 ^^^^^^^^
 PFLOTRAN_ (http://www.pflotran.org) is a massively parallel subsurface flow and reactive transport code.
 PFLOTRAN solves a system of partial differential equations for multiphase, multicomponent and multiscale reactive flow and transport in porous media.
 The code is designed to run on leadership-class supercomputers as well as workstations and laptops.

 For successfully using PyFLOTRAN, one needs to install PFLOTRAN.
-For details to install PFLOTRAN please see the wikipage: https://bitbucket.org/pflotran/pflotran-dev/wiki/Home
+For details to install PFLOTRAN please see: http://documentation.pflotran.org/user_guide/how_to/installation/installation.html

 .. _PFLOTRAN: https://www.pflotran.org/